Death of Cindy James: 1982

 The incidents began in September 1982, four months after Cindy separated from Makepeace.
 In late September, she told friends and family members she suspected that a prowler had been lurking around her home.
 A series of obscene phone calls soon followed, the first of which was received on October 7, 1982.
 Cindy's mother relayed that, though she was reluctant to discuss her experiences, she indicated that the phone calls consisted of an individual speaking in different voices, and that, on some occasions, there was mere silence on the other end of the line.
 Cindy described some of the calls as sexual and violent in nature.

-On October 11, Cindy received a phone call consisting of loud breathing noises, and the following day, received another call in a menacing whisper, which said: "I'll get you one night, Cindy."
+On October 11, Cindy received a phone call consisting of loud breathing noises; the following day, she received another call in a menacing whisper, which said: "I'll get you one night, Cindy."
 She reported the obscene calls to the RCMP, who visited her home and suggested she keep a list of each call and its contents, as well as get an unlisted number.
 Shortly after the officer left, Cindy received a call in which an apparent male voice said: "You fucking bitch.
 I'll get you."
 The next day, on the afternoon of October 13, the caller threatened her: "So you think calling the police will keep you safe?
 You wait.
 I've got my zipper open, I'm talking to my throbbing..." before she abruptly ended the call.

 Two days later, Cindy reported to the RCMP that she had heard someone lurking outside her home and awoken in the morning to find her porch lights smashed.
 On October 15, she reported to police that someone had thrown a rock through one of her windows and entered her house, though nothing else had been disturbed.
 Four days later, on October 19, she reported that someone had entered her home and slashed a pillow on her bed.

 Patrick McBride, a constable with the Vancouver RCMP, suspected the culprit was her estranged husband, Makepeace, who denied involvement.
 Cindy herself made conflicting statements regarding Makepeace, telling authorities she did not think he was capable of tormenting her, but also divulged to friends and coworkers that he was violently abusive during their marriage.
 On October 20, two tenants who rented the basement of Cindy's home reported to police that they heard strange noises upstairs on the main floor after she had left for work.
 A next-door neighbor informed McBride that she had witnessed a man standing outside the house on at least three different occasions, and one time entering the gate of the front yard.
 The neighbor insisted the man did not resemble Makepeace.